 - Firstly, the formula is undoubtedly complex and not easy to understand.

 - Secondly, the commission rates are hard-coded into the formula.
-If the commission structure changes in future, it would be tough and toilsome to modify the formula.
+If the commission structure changes in the future, it would be tough and toilsome to modify the formula.

 Using VLOOKUP function